-This course is designed to introduce students to the principles and practices of GIS, while providing experience using ARCVIEW.
+This course is designed to introduce students to the principles and practices of GIS, while providing experience using a contemporary GIS software package.
 This course will develop both a theoretical understanding of GIS and experience in accessing GIS datasets.
 Students will be exposed to raster and vector GIS.
 Students are expected to be comfortable using DOS and Windows.

-Prerequisite: CS125DB or CS125S with a C or better.
+Prerequisite: CIS131 with a "C" or better.